sanity-io/plugin-kit/README.md

 You are also free to not use @sanity/pkg-utils at all; simply change your package.json build script, and disable any verification-steps you don't care for with `sanityPlugin.verifyPackage`.

+#### Q: Why multiple `tsconfig*.json` files?

+After running `plugin-kit init` you will get these tsconfig files:

+- `tsconfig.json` used by the IDE (this typically includes test files)
+- `tsconfig.dist.json` used by the build system, and ignores test files
+- `tsconfig.settings.json` with shared settings between tsconfig.json and tsconfig.dist.json

+This configuration allows for type-checking you scripts and tests, and not only the distribution files.
+When building the scripts and test files will not be included in the npm package distribution.

 ## CLI Help

 ```sh